 This note, dated October 9, 2006, was issued to fund a portion of the costs associated with the build-out of leased space located at 1441 Woodward Avenue.
 Interest accrues a rate of four percent per annum.
 Monthly payments of interest only are payable through October 1, 2007.
 Beginning November 1, 2007, monthly payments of \$1,932 in principal and interest are payable until the note matures on October 1, 2016.
 This loan was restructured by the DDA in June 2009 to require payments of interest only for the period from June 1, 2009 through November 30, 2010 and to extend the loan amortization period for 18 months.
-The borrower has been making partial principal payments along with full interest payments as the loan is being restructured.
+The borrower has been making partial principal payments along with full interest payments since, but is expected to resume full payments with a 10-year amortization in 2019.